sioaeko/Hackintosh-i7-10700k-Z490-AORUS-Elite/README.md

 >
 >We will deploy a future release that also adds the ACPI and Resources folders that are missing in 1.0.0 EFI
 >
+>It's not a complete release, so we uploaded it as a pre-release
+>
 >Have a Happy Hackintosh :D

 # Preview MacOS